|Office of Disability Services

 Coral Gables, FL 33146-0221

 Please note that all deadlines are set to allow for appropriate review of documentation and a determination of accommodations, if granted.
-If documentation is not submitted on a timely basis, we cannot assure that a determination will be made for that semester.
+If documentation is not submitted on a timely basis, Miami Law cannot assure that a determination will be made for that semester.
 Further, a student who submits documentation late may have an inability to appeal a determination of accommodations.
-If you have any questions or concerns about adhering to the documentation deadline schedule, please contact email@example.com as we are eager to work with our students through this process.
+For any questions or concerns about adhering to the documentation deadline schedule, please contact email@example.com.
+We are eager to work with students through this process.

-(*Please note - Login Instructions: Before you can view the forms, you will be prompted to enter your UM username and password.
-Do not forget to enter your username as follows – firstname.lastname@example.org or your username will not be recognized.
+Login Instructions: To view the forms, enter UM username and password.
+Do not forget to enter username as follows – firstname.lastname@example.org or the username will not be recognized.
 Fill out all of the requested information and click "Submit" at the bottom of the page.
-If you cannot access the online forms, please contact Gloria Garcia.)
+If you cannot access the online forms, please contact email@example.com.

 Frequently Asked Questions About Law School: Disability Services